Archive Co-Founder and Director

 When I was first introduced to the FATE archive, I found myself drawn to its remit of ethnographic and sociological diversity.
 Compelled to support it, I contributed my time as an intern growing gradually into my current role of archive manager.
 With every FATE project I look forward to distilling information and unveiling the value in knowledge hidden in material culture - ranging from historical garments and textiles to ephemera - through garment analysis, academic and fibre research.

-As a young creative, I support FATE's core values of equality in difference, diversity and sustainability and strive to uphold these while championing an interdisciplinary and collaborative approach to the fields of education, curation and research.
+As a young creative, I support FATE's core values of equality in differences, diversity and sustainability and strive to uphold these values while championing an interdisciplinary and collaborative approach to the fields of education, curation and research.

 I am a collector by nature, finding things on the journey of life.
 As the primary collector for the FATE Archive, my objective is to seek out, to locate and to acquire items for the collection.
 In essence to preserve clothing that may be studied, appreciated, or understood.
 With this ethos in mind, my work for FATE addresses the collection and conservation of garments which represent unique or interesting moments in the histories of fashion, clothing, textiles and production.
 The focus here is on material culture, not anything or everything, but a wide range of things which hold historic value and are also relevant today.
 Our shared vision is to build an archive that should be interesting in the future and maintain value in knowledge.
 Both personally and professionally I enjoy uncovering new acquisitions which can become a part of the FATE resource.